iago-srm/nodejs-poc/readme.md

 # What this is

 This is a NodeJS backend server _proof-of-concept_.
 I have implemented many of the most useful features you'd want in a backend server (see [this part](#why-it-is-cool)).
-In order to make this the code of a real project, all you have to do is add your own business entities (I have implemented a "user" entity) and choose the features you need, by removing features from the code and/or adding new ones (hopefully, as the project progresses, having to add new features to implement real projects will happen less often).
+In order to make this the code of a real project, all you have to do is add your own business entities (I have implemented a meaningless "user" entity, this is not an auth service) and choose the features you need, by removing features from the code and/or adding new ones (hopefully, as the project progresses, having to add new features to implement real projects will happen less often).

 # Why it is cool